laurent22/joplin/BUILD.md

 From `/ElectronClient` you can also run `run.sh` to run the app for testing.

-## Building Electron application on Windows
+## Windows

+Run the following commands on Windows Command prompt running as Administrator:

 ```
 xcopy /C /I /H /R /Y /S ReactNativeClient\lib ElectronClient\app\lib